-Figure~\ref{fig:redist-pi} plots mean redistribution in each luck treatment against the probability that the best performer lost.
-Intuitively, the $x$-axis can be thought of as the probability that initial earnings inequality was due to luck or, equivalently, the probability that earnings inequality is not merit-based.
-The intercept shows mean redistribution across worker matches when the best performer was always the winner---either because workers drew equal multipliers or the probability of a coin flip determining earnings was zero.
+Figure~\ref{fig:redist-pi} plots mean redistribution in each luck treatment against the probability that the best performer lost: $1-\pi$.
+Intuitively, $1-\pi$ can be thought of as the probability that initial earnings inequality was due to luck or, equivalently, the probability that earnings inequality is not merit-based.
+We depict $1-\pi$ on the x-axis, rather than $\pi$, because this makes it easier to discuss the effect of increasing the impact of luck, which facilitates the exposition of our results.
+The intercept in Figure~\ref{fig:redist-pi} shows mean redistribution across worker matches when the best performer was always the winner--- because workers drew equal multipliers or because there was zero probability of earnings being determined by a coin flip.
 The slope shows how redistribution changes when there is an increase in the probability that initial earnings inequality was due to luck.